| |

 as candy.
 This cultivar can be a pollinator for most of the pollen sterile

 chestnut trees such as Colossal, Bouch de Betizac, and Marrone.
+Blight

 Marsol Chestnut Tree (ExJ)